 Kathy Suggitt, RPPManager of Strategic Initiatives, Policy and Analysis 705-739-4220 firstname.lastname@example.org

-The City of Barrie is proposing a new Community Improvement Plan (CIP) which would offer financial incentives for eligible projects that target key planning and growth management objectives for development within the City including affordable housing projects, brownfield site redevelopment, and mixed use developments within the Urban Growth Centre and key intensification areas and the preservation of built heritage.
+The City is proposing a new Community Improvement Plan (CIP) which would offer financial incentives for eligible projects that target key planning and growth management objectives for development within Barrie including affordable housing projects, brownfield site redevelopment, and mixed use developments within the Urban Growth Centre, key intensification areas and the preservation of built heritage.

-The General Committee of the City of Council of the Corporation of the City of Barrie will hold a Public Meeting on Monday September 23, 2019, at 7:00 p.m. in the Council Chambers of City Hall, 70 Collier Street, to review the municipally-initiated proposed Community Improvement Plan.
+The General Committee of the City of Council of the Corporation of the City of Barrie held a Public Meeting on Monday September 23, 2019, at 7pm in the Council Chambers of City Hall, 70 Collier Street, to review the municipally-initiated proposed Community Improvement Plan.

 Community Improvement Plans are a tool under the Planning Act used to attract investment and foster redevelopment.
 The effect of the proposed CIP will be to provide financial incentives designed to achieve emerging community goals and priorities which target key planning and growth management objectives for development within the City.

-Proposed developments will have to satisfy general eligibility requirements and then specific eligibility requirements under either program.
+Proposed developments will have to satisfy general eligibility requirements and then specific eligibility requirements under each program.

-The proposed incentives include things such as a rebate on certain fees and permits (such as planning application fees and building permit fees), affordable residential units per door incentive, and a tax increment based grant on eligible brownfield redevelopments and a grant for renovation and restoration work on buildings on the Municipal Heritage Register.
+The proposed incentives include things such as a rebate on certain fees and permits (such as planning application fees and building permit fees), affordable residential units per door incentive, a tax increment based grant on eligible brownfield redevelopments and a grant for renovation and restoration work on buildings on the Municipal Heritage Register.